PCR vs AG tests for COVID-19

 How can I obtain a COVID-19 PCR Test?

-If your antigen test is negative and you are experiencing symptoms, PCR testing should be completed.
+If your antigen test is negative and you are experiencing symptoms, PCR testing can be completed.
 There is on campus PCR testing available at Habif Health and Wellness Center Monday through Friday.
 Your student insurance is billed for this testing.